top of page

 edi image -1.png

-FPC denounces any form of racism or discrimination as it inhibits access to care and threatens the dignity of those we serve.
-We will continue to work with community partners, advocates, clients, funders and vendors to strengthen our programs through this lens, ensuring our services contribute to an equitable society.
+FPC denounces any form of discrimination as it inhibits access to care and threatens the dignity of those we serve.
+We will continue to work with community partners, advocates, clients, funders and vendors to strengthen our programs through this lens, ensuring our services support the health and well-being of our clients and the whole community.

 EDI Statement